 Be Empowered With Information

 Before you venture into the conversation with other parents, arm yourself with the facts about head lice.
-Lice Clinics of America has valuable information on our website available to you so that you understand exactly what you are dealing with and the best ways to prevent and cure it.
+Lice Clinics of Texas has valuable information on our website available to you so that you understand exactly what you are dealing with and the best ways to prevent and cure it.
 Share this information with other parents and save them the headache and stress of not knowing!

 Send a Letter, Email or Group Message Anonymously Through the Teacher, Leader, or Coach